Drop sets have been used by bodybuilders for over 60 years and there’s a reason why; they stimulate massive amounts of muscle growth.

 So what is a Drop set?
 Drop sets are where you perform an exercise to failure and then quickly reduce the weight so as to achieve more repetitions than a standard set.

-Repping out a normal set to failure pushes your body hard to achieving the desired repetitions and in turn breaks down muscle fibres so they can repair and grow bigger.
-The beauty about using drop sets in your training is that you can keep working the target muscle for longer which ultimately recruits more muscle fibres to break down and more growth!
+When completing deadlifts to failure, this pushes your glutes, hamstrings and quads to their limit and in turn breaks down muscle fibres so they can repair and grow bigger.
+The beauty about using drop sets in your training is that you can continue working the target muscles for longer using lighter weights, which ultimately recruits more muscle fibres to break down and stimulate growth.

-For example, when doing EZ skull-crushers(shown here) for 12 reps, you may struggle to get the last few reps up, but to achieve a 13th rep, your body just isn’t able to.
+As another exercise example, when performing the leg press for a 12 rep set, you may struggle to get the last few reps up, but to achieve a 13th rep, your glutes and quads just aren’t able to.
 This is known as true failure where you push your body to its absolute limit...or did you?
-Here is where the drop set comes in, by reducing the weight by around 15-20% and continuing to rep until another failure point, you’ll be breaking down untouched muscle fibres and making huge gains.
+Here is where the drop set comes in, by reducing the weight by around 15-20% and continuing to leg press until another failure point, you’ll be breaking down the glutes and quads further for more gains.

 Drop sets can be applied to any body part and used in many different ways including using machines and bodyweight methods to ‘finish off’ the target muscle.
 Here are our tried and tested, top 5 ways to use drop sets in your workouts:

 - Zero rest drop sets

 Changing weight between sets is time consuming and allows your muscles to rest.
 By picking a selection of drop set weights before you start the exercise you’ll be able to pick up the next immediately thus keeping the stress on your muscles.

 Machines are awesome when used in conjunction with drop sets.
 Let’s say you’re performing a bench press and fail at the 10th rep, reduce the weight and fail on the 8th rep, jumping on a chest press machine for the third stage of the set will ensure your pectorals are still being pushed to the limit but without risking using bad form.